phalcon/blog/_posts/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 #### `initAssets()`
 Trying to keep ourselves DRY, we initialize our Asset service with the assets that are common to all pages of the application.

-Again this method is overriden in our CLI application because CLI tasks do not need assets.
+Again this method is overridden in our CLI application because CLI tasks do not need assets.

 ```php
 protected function initAssets()